combes-group/hugo-research-group-site/content/post/24-02-16-march-meeting/index.md

 **Leave teasers for your paper**.
 "If you are interested in X and Y, we solve that in arXiv:asdf"

 ## Technical stuff

-- if you are speaking quickly to say everything you want to say you have failed.
--APS is recommending 16:9 aspect ratio for slides these days.
+- APS is recommending 16:9 aspect ratio for slides these days.
 - Make a margin around your slide and don't put anything there... it often gets cut off.
-- large fonts.
+- Large fonts.